DeveloperCielo/developercielo.github.io/_i18n/en/_posts/api-ecommerce-cielo/2003-03-03-cielo-ecommerce.md

 <aside class="notice"><strong>Online Transfer</strong> The same behavior of debit card in Sandbox is valid for debit card.</aside>

-## Other methods of payment - Sandbox
+## Other payment methods - Sandbox

 Other payment methods don't have simulated specific data or cards like the credit card.
 Below we specify any existing differences: